 - Think of what you want to say before you say it.
 Knock on the door or press the buzzer.
 When you are told to come in, step inside without any delay. - Greet the commanding officer at the door.
-Step towards them and stop when you are about three steps from them.
+Step towards them and stop when you are about three steps from them, or in front of their desk, for example.
 Say what you have come say while standing at attention.
 Address your superior from the position of attention.
-While this is the default option, your superior may tell you to stand at ease or to sit down. - When you have completed your task, salute the commander on the spot from where you are standing, do an about face and leave the room briskly.
+While this is the default option, your superior may tell you to stand at ease or to sit down.

+When you have completed your task, salute the commander on the spot from where you are standing, do an about face and leave the room briskly.

-How to behave conducting business in the unit instructors' office?
+How to behave when conducting business in the unit instructors' office?